anasyaams/CrashData/README.md

    - Collision type analysis: Identify the most common types of collisions
    - Driver behavior analysis: Explore the impact of driver distractions, substance abuse, and speeding on accidents
    - Vehicle factors: Analyze the role of vehicle type, make, model, and year in accident causation

+I also made a powerpoint that present the result of analysis.